Gip-Gip/VePseu99/README.md

 ## Files

-**Assembly Files(in order)**

-1. main.a99 - code that initializes the ti and establishes a game loop
-2. keyboard.a99 - code used to take and utilize input from the keyboard
-3. render.a99 - code used to render a picture to the VDP
-4. ldmap.a99 - code used to decompress map data into ram
-4. maps.a99 - map data
-5. tables.a99 - multiple collections of important non-code data
-6. ram.a99 - general ram layout for the upper 4k of the cart
-7. end.a99 - code and data that must be placed at the end of the code

-**Misc Files**

 * screenshots/* - folder full of screenshots, documenting the engine's development cycle
+* src/ - sourcecode for VePseu99!
 * tools/vepseutool.jar - see VePseuTool
+* concat.bat - Script that combines all the files under src/ into vepseu.a99
 * filetypes.A99.conf - Geany syntax highlights
 * LICENSE - text file containing license, important!
-* main.bin - binary cart image
-* main.obj - cart obj
 * README.md - the file you're reading now!
 * template.a99 - simple header template for all .a99 files
+* vepseu.a99 - concatination of all the files under src/
+* vepseu.bin - binary cart image
+* vepseu.obj - cart obj
+* wallstyles.png - Texture and pallet info for VePseu

 **Contributors**
 * [Asmusr](https://atariage.com/forums/profile/35226-asmusr/) - made a